Jessa Hospital

-The Jessa Hospital (Dutch: Jessa Ziekenhuis) is a regional hospital with a university hospital-like character in the Belgian city of Hasselt.
+The Jessa Hospital (Dutch: Jessa Ziekenhuis) is a regional hospital with a university hospital-like character in Hasselt, Belgium.
 It is the second largest hospital in the province of Limburg, after the Ziekenhuis Oost-Limburg with its main campus in Genk.

 With its 981 licensed beds, Jessa Hospital is the fifth largest non-university hospital in Flanders.
 Besides the 3 care campuses; campus Virga Jesse on the Stadsomvaart of Hasselt, campus Salvator on Hasselt's major ring road, and the rehabilitation campus Sint-Ursula in Herk-de-Stad, a fourth logistics campus was established after the 2010 merger on the Ekkelgarden industrial estate, where the hospital's central warehouse and central sterilization department are located.

 Name

 The name Jessa is derived from the hospital's 3 care campuses: JE from Virga Jesse, S from Saint-Ursula, and SA from Salvator.

 History

-The Jessa Hospital was formed on January 1, 2010, from the merger of the urban Virga Jesse Hospital and the Catholic Salvator-Saint-Ursula (SASU) hospital, with the Salvator campus on the outskirts of the city of Hasselt and the Saint-Ursula campus in Herk-de-Stad.
+The Jessa Hospital was formed on 1 January 2010 from the merger of the urban Virga Jesse Hospital and the Catholic Salvator-Saint-Ursula (SASU) hospital, with the Salvator campus on the outskirts of the city of Hasselt and the Saint-Ursula campus in Herk-de-Stad.